 COPD is a disease characterized by progressive and persistent airflow limitations.
-Patients with more severe COPD frequently have hypoxemia and are treated with long-term oxygen therapy.
-Despite treatment with oxygen, hypoxemia can progress and cause pulmonary hypertension.
-We estimate that there are approximately 700,000 PH-COPD patients in the United States alone.
+Patients with more severe COPD frequently have hypoxemia and may be treated with LTOT.
+Despite treatment with oxygen, hypoxemia can progress and contribute to pulmonary hypertension.
+In 2010, Datamonitor estimated that over 1.4 million COPD patients in the United States were being treated with LTOT.
+Based on academic studies, we estimate that 50% of COPD patients on LTOT have pulmonary hypertension.
 PH-COPD patients have a lower median life expectancy and a higher rate of hospitalization than COPD patients with similar respiratory disease but without pulmonary hypertension.
-Currently, the generally accepted treatments for PH-COPD are long-term oxygen therapy, pulmonary rehabilitation and lung transplant.
+Currently, there are no approved therapies for treating PH-COPD, and the only generally accepted treatments are LTOT, pulmonary rehabilitation and lung transplant.